Tosa-Shirahama Station: Lines

 The station is served by the Tosa Kuroshio Railway Nakamura Line, and is located 24.1 km from the starting point of the line at Kubokawa.
 Only local trains stop at the station.

 Layout

 There is no station building.
-The station, which is unmanned, consists of a single side platform serving a single line and is located on an embankment high above the adjacent main road and buildings.
+The station, which is unstaffed, consists of a single side platform serving a single line and is located on an embankment high above the adjacent main road and buildings.
 A ramp from the main road leads to a shelter for waiting passengers which is located on a lower level.
 Steps from the shelter lead up to the platform which is thus not wheelchair accessible.
 There is no shelter on the platform itself.
 The station is a designated evacuation area in the event of tsunamis.

 Adjacent stations

 History

 The station opened on 1 October 1970 under the control of Japanese National Railways (JNR).
 After the privatization of JNR, control of the station passed to the Tosa Kuroshio Railway on 1 April 1988.